-If “Dancing Queen” from the movie “Mama Mia” came into your mind last Friday, it was me blasting the music from iTunes through my rooftop in France.
+Moving to France isn’t easy.
+So if”Dancing Queen” from the movie “Mama Mia” came into your mind last Friday, it was me, blasting the music from iTunes through my rooftop in France.
 I was celebrating that my internet connection and phone in the apartment were finally working!

-To tell the truth, before then, I was close to a meltdown.
-My lack of French language skills was about to get the best of me.
+Before then, I was close to a meltdown.
+My lack of French language skills was about to get the best of me, to tell the truth.
 Imagine trying to place a service call to the cable or telephone company if you can’t communicate.
 There’s o way to get through an automated phone answering system if you can’t speak French!

-Every day I was showing up at my friend Geoffrey’s house with a “Deborah-do” list.
+I showed up at my friend Geoffrey’s house daily with a “Deborah-do” list.
 He’s the only bi-lingual person I know that I’ve felt comfortable asking favors.
 However, depending on him to deal with my never-ending household issues was getting to be a bit much.
 Even for me, the “Queen of do-me-a-favor ple..eee…ase.”

-So last Thursday morning I stopped by the town’s tourist office to ask about a newcomer group I heard about last summer.
+So last Thursday morning, I stopped by the town’s tourist office to ask about a newcomer group I had heard about last summer.
 The receptionist gave me verbal directions to the newcomers’ office.
 Wasting no more time, I set out to find it.
-After a few wrong turn, I came to the athletic field mentioned in the directions.
+After a few wrong turns, I came to the athletic field mentioned in the directions.
 A sign led me to a tiny building inside the fence at the far end of the playing field.
-The squat, stone structure looked like a baseball dugout shelter; except it had a door at the end closest to me and barred windows on the sides.
+The squat, stone structure looked like a baseball dugout shelter, except it had a door at the end closest to me and barred windows on the sides.

-The fence gate was open and just inside the gate a dirt path led to the entrance door.
-When there I turned the worn knob and pushed my weight against the heavy, wooden door.
-Expecting to see a reception desk inside, or at least to hear a “bonjour”, I saw only a hallway of closed doors and heard muffled voices coming from behind one of the doors.
+The fence gate was open, and just inside the gate, a dirt path led to the entrance door.
+When there, I turned the worn knob and pushed my weight against the heavy, wooden door.
+Expecting to see a reception desk inside, or at least to hear a “bonjour,” I saw only a hallway of closed doors and heard muffled voices.

-Walking towards the voices I reached the room that, I hoped, would be full of English-speaking people.
-Opening the door and sticking my head inside the tiny, dimly lit room, my eyes met the glares from at least a dozen men and women, all sitting around a table.
-They were probably conducting a very important meeting of some kind, which I rudely interrupted.
+Walking towards the noise, I reached the room that, I hoped, would be full of English-speaking people.
+Opening the door and sticking my head inside the tiny, dimly lit room, my eyes met the glares from at least a dozen men and women sitting around a table.
+They were probably conducting a very important meeting, which I rudely interrupted.
 But surely they would understand.
 I was on a mission.

 I needed someone, anyone, to come to my rescue… to speak English.

-Before I was totally into the room, a kind young woman stood up from behind the table to greet me at the door.
-But by then, I had blurted out “does anyone speak English?”
+Before I was into the room, a kind young woman stood up from behind the table to greet me at the door.
+But by then, I had blurted out, “does anyone speak English?”

 No one said a word.
 They just looked at each other, waiting for someone to speak up.